 One particular event that always amuse me is during those times that I started out sailing.
 God showed His little miracles to me on board.
 There is this one crew who was very irritable.

 He would throw at you the worst and foulest words every day if he feels like it.
 He curses and raises his voice, especially to the ratings.

-But thru prayers, I began to understand something behind those acts, I still see some goodness in him.
+But thru prayers, I began to understand something behind those acts, and I eventually see some goodness in him.
 He was kind, a family man.
-Because of the stress and the very short voyages that we have, he became very irate even to small, insignificant matters.
+Because of the stress and the very short voyages that we have, he became very irate even about small, insignificant matters.

 Soon, I slowly got to know him better and better.
-I discovered how he liked food and loved his daughter so much.
+I discovered how much he liked food and loved his daughter so much.
 Whenever we talked about her, he became happy.
-He would share about their latest video calls.
+He would share their latest video calls.
 He would tell me that her daughter got an A grade in school and how happy he was.

-I learned a lot of things on deck from maintenance jobs, mooring operation, stripping, lining up the cargo lines, tank cleaning, emergencies, etc. When it comes to work, his caliber was very high and his standards too.
-He was also kind in many ways and mindful of the other crews especially on safety matters.
+I learned a lot of things on deck from maintenance jobs, mooring operations, stripping, lining up the cargo lines, tank cleaning, emergency initiatives, etc. When it comes to work, his caliber was very high, and his standards too.
+He was also kind in many ways and mindful of the other crews, especially on safety matters.

 What’s your little miracle?

-May the winds be on your favor.
+May the winds be in your favor.